timescale/docs/getting-started/next-steps.md

 working as efficiently as possible.

-See the [growing list of language Quick Starts][connect-with-code] to get you up and running with TimescaleDB, including best practices.
+See the [growing list of language Quick Starts][connect-with-code] to get you up and running with Timescale, including best practices.

 ## Examine other sample datasets